Impact: a better way to measure codebase change

 “Measuring programming progress by lines of code is like measuring aircraft building progress by weight.” — Bill Gates

-Instead, consider way to measure the significance of code changes that respects the nuances of software engineering.
-It’s called it Impact.
+Instead, consider a way to measure the significance of code changes that respects the nuances of software engineering.
+It’s called Impact.

 Impact attempts to answer the question: “Roughly how much cognitive load did the engineer carry when implementing these changes?”